gabrielhenriquemartins/gabrielhenriquemartins/README.md

-## Hello there, I'm Gabriel an adventure in this world!
+## Hello there, I'm Gabriel, an adventure in this world!

 - 🎓 Graduated in Telecommunication Engineering at UNICAMP (2022)
 - 🛠️ Working as a Software Tester in Padtec (2021)